PPerezdeMadrid/ChestCT-GAN/README.md

 * **PyTorch** for GAN implementation
 * **Metaflow** for managing the MLOps pipeline
 * **Node.js** for developing the user interface

+## Prerequisites
+To successfully run the project, make sure you have the following tools and versions installed:
+- Node.js (preferably version 16 or higher)
+- Python 3.11 (for data download and processing)
+- Python 3.13 (for running the main pipeline)
+- PyTorch

 ## Installation and Usage